 She turned one way and the other way, taking a peek at her backside.
 Halfway out of her apartment door she paused, flipped the clasp on her handbag, and made sure she had an Anchor Life Insurance Company business card.

 “Swank,” she thought, looking around Dr. Robert Baird’s waiting room.

 Everything was white, except for the floor and the two Barcelona chairs.
 The floor was gray and the chairs were brown.
 The round receptionist’s desk was white, as was the sofa and small round table in front of the sofa.
 The ceiling was white and the fluorescent lighting was bright white.

-It was 8:35 in the morning.
+It was 8:35 in the morning on Friday.

 “I’m here to see Dr. Baird,” said Bettina.

 “I don’t, but this will only take ten minutes of the doctor’s time.
 It’s about the death of Jackson Pollack.”

 She handed the receptionist her make-believe business card.

 “His first appointment at nine hasn’t arrived yet.
 Let me see if he can see you.”